-We’re a Telluride, Colorado, non-profit.
-We take on local, social issues through the creative performing lens, in whichever medium suits our purpose.
-It could be theater, film, music or dance and maybe more.
+We are a Telluride, Colorado, non-profit.
+We take on local and social issues through the creative performing lens.
+It could be theater, film, music, dance or whichever medium suits our purpose.
 We believe that by engaging audiences through the arts creates stronger communities.

 The Hispanic Women's Project

 THE HISPANIC WOMEN'S PROJECT TELLS THE STORIES OF LOCAL LATINAS.
 THROUGh THEIR raw HONESTY AND BRAVERY regarding their lives coming to america, the spark latina scholarship fund was created. we made a commitment to raise money and help young latina's prepare and go to college.

 To date SPARKy has PAID FOR AND HELPED SIX latina women GO to college.
 WE WILL stand by their side and supporT them throughout their college years.

 The SPARK Latina Scholarship Fund aims to honor promising, young Latinas and raise awareness of the contributions of Hispanic women in the Telluride region.
 We provide scholarships to Latina graduates of Telluride and Norwood High Schools.

 This year THE SPARK LATINA SCHOLARSHIP is awarded to two Telluride High School graduates.
 Each graduate will receive $32,000.

 Nicole Esquivel will be attending University of Colorado Boulder and Janette Calvo will be attending Regis College in Denver.

 I want to thank all of you so much for giving me this opportunity to be able to go to college.
 If it